synesthesiam/voice2json/docs/profiles.md

     # Path to tuned acoustic model matrix (pocketsphinx only)
     mllr-matrix: !env "${profile_dir}/mllr_matrix"

+  # Text file with word examples for each phoneme in the pronunciation dictionary
+  phoneme-examples-file: !env "${profile_dir}/phoneme_examples.txt"

   # Kaldi-specific settings
   kaldi:
     # Type of Kaldi model (either nnet3 or gmm)